 We saw in all of these optimization workshops collateral improvements: we changed our mindset where we now think in terms of promoting value and reducing wasted effort.
 We also recognized that it was important to measure our results in order to gauge the extent of our improvement.
 In addition, we cemented strong relationships within our team as team members collaborated to solve difficult problems.
 And we were thus inspired to keep going, thereby reinforcing our culture of continuous improvement.

-Our job is by no way complete but by selecting a small number of key processes to optimize, we were able to keep our resolution and begin to eliminate waste.
+Our job is in no way complete but by selecting a small number of key processes to optimize, we were able to keep our resolution and begin to eliminate waste.
 We plan to revisit all of the processes from this past year, seek feedback on whether our team notices an improvement, and measure our results to quantify our improvement.
 We will also find our next set of processes to tackle and we will take our Lean Six Sigma mindset with us to our projects and our clients.